-- Steam the chopped pumpkin cubes in a steamer for 15 minutes or until the pumpkin pieces are well cooked.
+- Steam the chopped pumpkin cubes in a steamer for 15 minutes or until the pumpkin pieces are well cooked and soft.
 You can also pressure cook it with a cup of water.

-- Mash the cooked pumpkin well or blend it into a smooth paste using a blender.
+- Mash the cooked pumpkin well manually or blend it into a smooth paste using a blender.

 - Serve when it’s warm.

 Potatoes are rich in carbohydrates and also have an adequate amount of potassium, iron Vitamin B and C. Although it’s filled with nutrients, potatoes might cause gas in babies.
 The baby can be given potato puree as early as six months or so, and if gas occurs, it’s better to dilute it or make a thinner consistency.

 - Potatoes – 1 medium-sized